National Funding Awarded to Connect Youth in Southern Maine

 Rural Center staff present at National Rural Health Association annual conference

 Several research staff in the Maine Rural Health Research Center presented findings from their research at the 37th Annual National Rural Health Association conference held in Las Vegas, April 22-25, 2014.

 Cutler Institute Director works to improve international child welfare practices

 Kris Sahonchik, Director of the Cutler Institute for Health and Social Policy, recently returned from several weeks in Russia on the 2014 US-Russia Social Expertise Exchange (SEE) program to enhance child protection, foster care, and adoption.

-Muskie Public Health Education Corps to support Maine CDC
+Muskie students form Public Health Education Corps to support Maine CDC

 Muskie School receives grant to lead systems change in Portland high schools

 The Nellie Mae Education Foundation has chosen Muskie to serve as the Lead Community Partner of its District Level Systems Change Initiative for the Portland Public School District.